gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 **Lock queues & Lock timeouts**

 Postgres uses lock queues.
-Transactions that modify a same row/table are queued, they remain blocked till they are executed in the order they were queued.
+Transactions that modify the same row/table are queued, they remain blocked till they are executed in the order they were queued.

 Use lock timeout to set max limit to wait for operation.
 By setting lock_timeout, the DDL command will fail if it ends up waiting for a lock more than 5 seconds
 The downside is that your ALTER TABLE might not succeed, but you can try again later.